Alpha Plus Group: Coronavirus Fee Discounts

 During the March 2020 coronavirus lockdown, the Alpha Plus Group spiked controversy when poor communication and unannounced amendments confused parents of children who went to their schools.

 The group originally informed the parents in a letter signed the company's CEO, Mr. Hanley-Browne, that fees would still be fully payable and no discount would be provided, contrary to the actions taken by other schools.
 The Financial Times recorded one parent saying "It’s the kind of behaviour you’d expect from a distressed hedge fund".
 As a result of the pressure the group changed its decision and wrote to parents saying it would cut summer fees by 20 per cent at its schools.
-The Group described this in its 2020 financial report as follows "It was quickly recognised that, no matter how good the remote learning provision may be, learning from home imposed increased demands on parents ... the Group decided to offer a 20% discount on the summer term fees at all of its schools (40% for nursery age children)."
+The Group described this in its 2020 financial report as follows "It was quickly recognized that, no matter how good the remote learning provision may be, learning from home imposed increased demands on parents. the Group decided to offer a 20% discount on the summer term fees at all of its schools (40% for nursery age children)."

 The Group stated in its 2020 financial report that no fee discounts were planned for the closing of schools during the spring term 2021.